-Lyft has sped ahead of its bigger rival Uber on the road to an IPO and is expected to make its stock market debut in early April under the ticker symbol LYFT.
+Lyft sped ahead of its bigger rival Uber on the road to an IPO and made its stock market debut in late March under the ticker symbol LYFT.

-The smaller ride-hailing company — which operates only in the U.S. and Canada — has informed federal securities regulators it aims to raise $100 million from its stock sale.
+The smaller ride-hailing company — which operates only in the U.S. and Canada — initially aimed to raise $100 million from its stock sale.
+Instead, the offering generated a stunning $2.2 billion, according to multiple media reports.

-Lyft plans to give its drivers an opportunity to get in on the offering.
-Those who have completed at least 10,000 rides will be given bonuses that they can use to buy shares at the IPO price, whatever it turns out to be.
+Lyft planned to give its drivers an opportunity to get in on the offering.
+Those who completed at least 10,000 rides were to be given bonuses they could use to buy shares at the IPO price — which turned out to be a higher-than-expected $72 per share.

-Uber also plans to go public this year, in a stock offering that should demonstrate just how much more mammoth it is than its competitor.
+Uber's stock offering in May demonstrated just how much more mammoth it is than its competitor, Lyft.

 The popular home-sharing company turned a profit the last two years in a row and did more than $1 billion in business in one recent quarter alone.
 Airbnb is worth an estimated $31 billion.

 Maybe Airb-n-beast is a better name.
-The company boasts over 5 million listings across nearly 200 countries and was expecting to reach 500 million guest arrivals by the end of March.
+The company boasts over 5 million listings across nearly 200 countries and reached 500 million total guest arrivals by the end of March.

 4. Slack Technologies